Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/security.md

 - Deploy security updates regularly using the Volume Activation Management Tool for any guest VMs using Extended Security Benefits in the Azure VMware Solution SDDC.

 #### Assessment Question
--  Have you done a threat analysis of your Azure VMware Solution workload?
+-  Was a threat analysis of the Azure VMware Solution workload performed?

 ## Data Encryption
 #### Impact: _Security_, _Infrastructure_